Ncexce/english-notes/MD/A Long Road - Security Break.md

 > Finally,  I guess it's you, Ncexce to do the job of programming.
 Considering on your side, you should been already switched on the OS linux.
 This is a good thing because it's legacy development route is very useful especially for kernel developing.
 > Let me guess if you have switched to Ubuntu 20.04 LTS since it's the most popular system right now.
 >
+> ##### Thread #2 - ID: Description
 >
+> Ubuntu 20.04 LTS Uses the GNOME desktop system, which use the GNOME shell  as the terminal.
+Use the keyboard shortcut <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>T</kbd> to open the terminal.
+You can invoke the GCC compiler directly through using the gcc command.
+There are many other ways of invoking the compiler.
+Now you've get to be use to using the terminal.
+I will talk about the shell usages.
+Firstly, the shell will execute the command that we give, this is with no doubt.
+And when we give commands, the shell will also show us the process usually.
+> Shell commands are all programs, and many of them was build-in programs, such as `mkdir`,`shutdown`,`rm`,etc. the gcc which you installed was also like this.
+> A full command will act like this:
+>
+> ```shell
+> command-name [-arg1|-arg2][--argument1|--argument2] IOFiles
+> ```
+>
+> `command-name` is the name of the command.
+> `-arg1`,`-arg2`,`--argument1`,`--argument2` is the arguments, which the abbreviations written in one dash and the full one in two dashes.
+> `IOFiles` is the file\(s\) you want to process.
+For example:
+>
+> ```shell
+> gcc -c -o outputexecutive main.cc
+> ```
+>
+> this will let the compiler read the source code `main.cc` and output the executable file `outputexecutive` to the working directory.
+> As for the working directory, it even more easy. it is where the shell is located at.you can check it by the command `pwd` .
+>
+> GCC have some main arguments including the `-o`,`-c`.
+The `-o` option will let you specify where the processed file will be placed.
+The `-c` option will let the compiler only compile without linking directly.
+This is very useful if you are using multiple headers.
+>
+> If you have some extra needs or need some more help, always use the `man` command.
+This command's usage is: `man command-name`. i.e.`man gcc`
+>
+>
+> This is the end of this remote assist.
+Now make your first try.
+Good luck.
+>
+> ***